 The Callery pear was meant to help prevent fire blight from destroying the commercial pear industry.
 Then it became invasive.

 European fairy tales featured bold, independent female characters—until the Reformation forced shifts in cultural attitudes towards women.

 Sharing economy firms like Lyft and Airbnb promised community, but the ideas they promoted as overturning the status quo are the status quo.

 Why are Jane Austen books still so beloved?
 A linguist argues it has more to do with Austen's masterful use of language than with plot.

-Well-researched stories from Aeon, the Cut, and other great publications that bridge the gap between news and scholarship.
+Well-researched stories from Slate, Aeon, and other great publications that bridge the gap between news and scholarship.